devwraithe/rock_n_roll_forecast/README.md

 ### Testing
-The `test` folder is similar to the `lib` folder in addition to some test utilities.
+The `test` folder is similar to the `lib` folder with the addition of some utilities for testing.
 More tests are being added.

 [`mockito`](https://pub.dev/packages/mockito) is used for creating mocks and stubs in unit tests to isolate and emulate dependencies.